15 Types of Bees in Georgia

 When it comes time to hibernate, these bees will find holes in wood where they will curl up and remain dormant until spring.

-Since they tend to avoid places disturbed by humans, these bees are also important pollinators of wild plants that would otherwise go untouched.
+Since they tend to avoid places humans disturb, these bees are also important pollinators of wild plants that would otherwise go untouched.

 12. Modest Masked Bee

 The Modest Masked Bee, also known as the leafcutter bee, is one type found in many parts of the world.
 They are giant bees with brownish-yellow to dark-brown abdomens.
-They have a distinctive head shape with ample space between their eyes and a rounded, flat face.
+They have a distinctive head shape, ample space between their eyes, and a rounded, flat face.

 These types of bees in Georgia prefer to live near farms where they can pollinate crops such as apples, cherries, blueberries, peaches, raspberries, cucumbers, squash (pumpkins), strawberries, tomatoes (and other plants) by cutting the leaves or petals off of the plant’s flowers to make nests for their eggs.